 WHEELCHAIR – Every Veteran who flies with us will have a wheelchair available and most of our Veterans will use this chair for some or all of the day.
 Unfortunately, HFWCF is not able to take motorized wheelchairs or walkers on the flight.
 We travel through Washington D.C. in luxury buses that have wheelchair lifts available, if needed.

-OXYGEN – If a Veteran requires oxygen, their health care provider must supply a prescription for it which identifies the delivery method (mask or nasal cannula), frequency (as needed or continuously), and the rate of delivery (liters per minute).
-Honor Flight of West Central Florida will provide the Veteran with the oxygen concentrator for the flight as well as the bottled oxygen for the day.
+OXYGEN – Honor Flight of West Central Florida will NO LONGER provide the Veteran with the oxygen concentrator for the flight as well as the bottled oxygen for the day.

 Q: I really wanted to go but now I am just too old.